A traffic crossing with cars, bikes and pedestrians.

 9. Where textile waste becomes circular raw material

 Siptex is a pioneering textile sorting facility in southern Swedish city Malmö.
-Here, textiles that can’t be reused are sorted after colour and type of fibre and then gathered into 300-kilo bales to be sold on to recyclers looking for material.
+Here, textiles that can’t be reused are sorted after colour and type of fibre and then gathered into 250-kilo bales to be sold on to recyclers looking for material.
+The sorting is done on an industrial scale thanks to an automated process where near-infrared light is used.

 10. From waste to district heating

-Instead of heating each building individually with electricity or oil, this climate-smart waste-to-energy solution uses local resources such as burnt rubbish or captured excess heat from industrial production or data centres to heat up water and distribute it to everyone connected to the system.
+In the second largest city of Gothenburg, most buildings and houses are connected to the district heating system’s network of underground pipes and cables.
+It is a waste-to-energy solution that uses local resources such as burnt rubbish or captured excess heat from industrial production or data centres to heat up water and distribute it to everyone connected to the system.
 By doing so, 93 per cent of all energy in the system is either recycled or comes from renewable resources.

 Through its own energy company, Göteborg Energi, the city of Gothenburg is leading this efficient method, which accounts for 90 per cent of the heating used in flats in the city, as well as about 12,000 private homes, many industries, offices, shops and public buildings.